Dark-Gran/Farstar-2/README.md

 - **Online multiplayer**
 - **Server App for matchmaking and user-stats**
 - **In-game reward system for unlocking/crafting cards**
   - It's not meant to be a grind, but it is a _collectible_ card game.
-Giving the entire collection to new players right away ruins part of the fun.
+Giving the entire collection to new players right away would ruin part of the fun.
+Of course this concerns only future cards (and not all of them).
 - **Real-time card-trading between players**
   - Check out each others "cards for trade" and make a deal, like in a real world game room.
 Something that no other online card game has (auctions, at best :p).
 - **Complete support of different resolutions**